caiquetorres/graphql-example-nestjs/README.md

 The application uses Docker for running some examples of databases.

-> Obs: Using the ".env.{database}.example" files you can copy the configurataion found in those and put it in the ".env" file.
+> Obs: Using the ".env.{database}.example" files you can copy the configuration found in those and put it in the ".env" file.

 For using Postgres